simonrw/rust-fitsio/CONTRIBUTING.md

 ### Docker

-We supply a [Dockerfile](./Dockerfile) which sets up a linux environment that has all packages required for development (i.e. it should be able to run `./bin/test -t all` as the CI tests do).
+We supply a [Dockerfile](./Dockerfile) which sets up a linux environment that has all packages required for development (i.e. it should be able to run `cargo xtask test -t all` as the CI tests do).
 For development on non-Linux platforms this may be more convenient.

 ```
 # change directory into the rust-fitsio root directory